es-shims/es6-shim/README.md

 [HTML version of the final ECMAScript 6 spec][spec-html-url]

 ## Installation
-If you want to use it in browser:
+If you want to use it in the browser:

 * Just include `es6-shim` before your scripts.
 * Include [es5-shim][es5-shim-url] especially if your browser doesn't support ECMAScript 5 - but every JS engine requires the `es5-shim` to correct broken implementations, so it's strongly recommended to always include it.
 Additionally, `es5-shim` should be loaded before `es6-shim`.